frank0051/DON_Blighted_Properties_Hackathon/Readme.md

 - Data files posted at http://data.ohouston.org/dataset/city-of-houston-building-code-enforcement-violations-don (All Projects, All Project Level Actions, All Project Inspections, and All Violations) - some additional lat and long scripting was done

 ## <a name="To-Do"></a>To-Do
-- Enable Googles API address search
-- Work on zoom cluster
+- Clean up lat and long geocoding - NAD27 State Plane Texas S Central 4204 feet is used in DON Forms system, but the accuracy is not good
-- Provide some additional search and filtering on the main page
+- Provide some additional search and filtering on the main page (Service Request Number, Council District, submission date, etc.)
+- Code documentation and clean-up.

+##<a name="Bugs"></a>Possible Bugs
+- When zoomed in at the max level there appears to be a potential for a blue dot to still appear (i.e. point clustering still occurring).
+Need to verify and figure out how to treat.

-Last Updated: June 1, 2014
+Last Updated: June 6, 2014